leenasohail/PhysiGym/man/TUTORIAL_physigym_rl.md

 # drop the environment
 env.close()
 ```
-Congratulations, you can control the tme model.
-But before controlling, let's deep dive into
+Congratulations :huggingface:, you can control the tme model.
+But before controlling, let's deep dive into the [physicell_model.py](https://github.com/Dante-Berth/PhysiGym/blob/main/model/tme/custom_modules/physigym/physicell_model.py) which is the child class from

 4. Reinforcement learn a policy for the model.